Your service charges explained

 As the buildings and estates we own and manage are all different, so too are the amounts that residents in different buildings are charged.
 Not all services are paid for via your service charge.

-If you are a tenant, for example, your rent includes an element covering general repairs, decorating and communal heating.
+If you're a tenant, for example, your rent includes an element covering general repairs, decorating and communal heating.

 If you live in a sheltered or supported scheme, your service charge may include an amount to cover staff employed at the scheme, such as support workers, or costs associated with maintaining communal areas, such as gardens, laundry rooms and shared lounges.